material-components/material-components-web/packages/mdc-menu/README.md

 </div>
 ```

-##### Anchor To Element Within Wrapper
+#### Anchor To Element Within Wrapper

-The anchor can also be a wrapper element that contains the actual visible element to attach to:
+The menu can be positioned to automatically anchor to another element, by wrapping the other element with the anchor class.

 ```html
 <div id="demo-menu" class="mdc-menu-anchor">